MaxGreenspan/City-SpacialAudio-Demo/README.md

 # City-SpacialAudio-Demo

 You can walk around the city and listen to ambient noises of this eclectic city!
-These are pictures of that city.
+There are pictures of that city and a video tour below.

 ## Setup
 * Built with [Unity 2021.2.7](https://unity3d.com/get-unity/download/archive) (Note: The echo3D Unity SDK is supported in 2020.3.25 and higher.).